khulnasoft/getnighthawk/docs/collections/_docs/what-is-nighthawk.md

 # What is Nighthawk?

 Nighthawk is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate or with an adaptive request rate.
-Layer5 offers a custom distribution of Nighthawk with intelligent adaptive load controllers to automatically identify optimatal configurations for your service mesh deployment.
+KhulnaSoft offers a custom distribution of Nighthawk with intelligent adaptive load controllers to automatically identify optimatal configurations for your service mesh deployment.
 As a Layer 7 performance characterization tool supporting HTTP/HTTPS/HTTP2, Nighthawk is Meshery's (and Envoy's) load generator and is written in C++.

 <!-- GetNighthawk was built with the goal to make it easy to use Nighthawk. -->